 The only hint as to why they’d think this would be a good/necessary idea was an anecdotal quote from the proponents.
 They’d decided that as Google had seen, visited, and clearly indexed the destination URLs for some time, the redirects were no longer necessary.
 Their removal shouldn’t cause any harm.
 At best, they’d concede that the SEO guys might need to maintain a smaller list of redirects which were specifically set up ‘for SEO purposes’ (such as forcing http/s and lowercase, and a handful of specific page-level redirects), but that otherwise, they’d need to ‘trim the fat’.

 Of course, this instantly set alarms bells ringing.
-The business dominates their market; largely because of the performance of the destination URLs for the redirects in question.
+The business dominates its market; largely because of the performance of the destination URLs for the redirects in question.
 Any negative impact whatsoever on the equity flowing to those pages could have huge real-world, commercial implications.

 Given how many times I’ve fought this battle, I wanted to do my bit to help my erstwhile client, and provide some outlines of strong arguments in favour of keeping redirects.
 Here’s the (slightly edited to preserve anonymity) transcript.

 Don’t ever remove redirects.
 There’s no reason to, and no benefit in doing so.
 The performance gloom and doom your developers preach is nonsense.